ibm-cloud-docs/vpc/vpn-configure-acls-security-groups.md

 ## Rules for VPN traffic using NACLs
 {: #rules-vpn-traffic-using-nacls}

-Two kinds of NACL exist; the first is attached to a subnet that you choose to create the VPN gateway, the second is attached to a subnet that you choose to create the virtual server instance.
+There are two types of NACLs: one attached to the subnet where you create the VPN gateway, and the other attached to the subnet where you create the virtual server instance.

 ### NACL attached to the subnet that you chose to create the VPN gateway
 {: #nacl-vpn-gateway}

-The following rules apply to NACLs attached to subnets that you choose to create the VPN gateway.
+The following rules apply to NACLs attached to the subnet where the VPN gateway is deployed.

 #### Rules scenario 1
 {: #rules-1}